JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-09-01-September-2024-Goals.md

 - posts for reefbites
 - Talking w/ Danielle re her last chapter

+### 20240915

+- e5 writing
+- IDP
+- Coding for acute thermal stress HI 2022

 to do for e5

-- think about deep dive methylation stuff - do we sequence?
+- think about deep dive methylation stuff - do we sequence? try PCR adapter cleanup and re-extracting with less input
-- closest gene to lncRNA / pirna cluster
-- go enrichment for closest gene to ncRNAs
 - Apul genome submission to NCBI